 Dream #155:”Going Against the Current.”

 I’m walking downstream in a wide, rushing river beside a rocky bank.
 People are shooting by on rafts and I wonder how they keep from bashing themselves against the rocks.
-I decide to go back upstream and walk in water up to my chin.
+I don’t want to go the way any more so I decide to go back upstream.
+I walk in water up to my chin.
 The rough bottom slows my progress.
 I reach up and hold onto some thin, flimsy branches hanging out over the water.
-This helps a little until they disappear and I have to go on unaided.
+This helps a little until the branches disappear.
+Then I have to go on unaided.

-As I near the last turn , suddenly there are thousands of people in front of me, all heading downstream.
-I’m in the midst of them, trying to make my way back upstream to the place I’m supposed to be – my base camp.
+As I near the last turn, suddenly there are thousands of people in front of me, all heading downstream.
+I’m in the midst of them, tryng to make my way back upstream to the place I’m supposed to be – my base camp.
 Friendly people press in on every side.
 Sometimes I gently touch a head or shoulder to propel myself forward.

-At the mouth of the river I put my hands together in front of me and gently part the people.
+At the mouth of the river I put my hands together in front of me and gently part the people as I continue walking.
 This reminds them of Moses parting the Red Sea and they smile indulgently.
-Then I’m far out in the ocean in deep water, tired and afraid.
+Then I’m far out in the ocean treading water.
+I’m tired and afraid.
 Will I make it?

-Suddenly a younger, blond-haired woman is in front of me, only her head showing above the water.
-“That was smart of you,” she says.
+Suddenly a younger, blond-haired woman is in front of me, only her head showing above the gentle waves.
+“That was smart of you,” she says softly.
 I know she’s strong and rested and will support me if I need to float for a while.
 Together we head slowly to my base, a place I’ve never been but know to be my destination.

 I cannot overstate the importance of this dream.
-I knew “I” didn’t create it; it came from a profound source of wisdom deep within me.
+I knew “I” didn’t create it; it came from a source of wisdom deep within me.
 I think of this inner wisdom as Sophia, the Divine Mother.
-The part of her that speaks to me in dreams is Dream Mother.
+Dream Mother is the name I’ve given to the part of her that comes to me in dreams.
 Because I had the courage to listen to her and change the direction of my life, I soon discovered my true passions, writing and the search for self-knowledge, and they have made all the difference.